xavidop/genkit-aws-bedrock-go/README.md

 # AWS Bedrock Plugin for Genkit Go

-A comprehensive AWS Bedrock plugin for Firebase Genkit Go that provides text generation, image generation, and embedding capabilities using AWS Bedrock foundation models via the Converse API.
+A comprehensive AWS Bedrock plugin for Genkit Go that provides text generation, image generation, and embedding capabilities using AWS Bedrock foundation models via the Converse API.

 ## Features